 Can you mix vitamin C and azelaic acid?

-Both vitamin C and azelaic acid are highly potent ingredients and provide quick and effective skin results, with this in mind, you may think it's a bad idea to combine them together.
-It’s generally thought that doing this is perfectly safe, however, to avoid any possibility that your skin will find it too overwhelming it’s best to apply each ingredient when it is formulated into different skincare products.
+Both vitamin C and azelaic acid are highly potent ingredients and provide quick skin results, with this in mind, you may think it's a bad idea to combine them together.
+It’s generally thought that doing this is perfectly safe, however, to avoid any possibility that your skin will find it too overwhelming it’s best to apply each ingredient separately.

 What goes first vitamin C or azelaic acid?